-Costs add up quickly when you have a family!
-But that shouldn’t stop you from planning your dream vacation.
-We’ve mapped out how you can save money with the whole family and see the world at the same time.
-Keep reading to learn more!
+Costs add up quickly when you have a family, but that shouldn’t stop you from planning your dream vacation.
+We’ve mapped out how you can travel with the whole family on a budget.

-The internet is the modern-day travel agency.
-Plus, it’s essentially free, so take advantage!
-Do your research about where you’re going so you can adjust your budget as needed.
+The internet is a modern-day travel agency.
+Plus, it’s essentially free, so take advantage of it!
+Do your research about where you’re going, so you can adjust your vacation budget as needed.

-Google has some useful features when planning and budgeting travel destinations.
-You can see flights, hotels, and more all from the search engine and get an estimate on current rates in the market.
-When you do your searching, make sure to do so in an incognito or private browser.
-That way, if you don’t book right away, prices won’t go up just because you’ve searched a second time.
+Google has some useful features when it comes to planning family travel on a budget.
+You can see flights, hotels, get an estimate on current rates in the market. and more — all from the search engine.
+When you do your research, make sure to do so in an incognito or private browser.
+That way, if you don’t book right away prices won’t go up just because you’ve searched a second time.

 Lonely Planet is a great resource for discovering travel tips, getting expert advice, and learning about your destination.
 You can also type all your questions into Google such as “cheapest place to stay in XYZ” and scour travel blogs, budget accommodation sites, and read reviews to see what other people have done.
-It will take some time, but will save you tons!
+It will take some time, but can save you money!

 Reward programs are how a company gives you an incentive for shopping with them.
 When you use a reward program, it can help you receive special benefits such as earning frequent flyer miles, finding the best flight deals, hotel and car rental discounts, and more.